High-dimensional limit theorems for SGD: Effective dynamics and critical scaling: Two-layer networks for the XOR Gaussian mixture

 where $W_i^\perp = W_i - m_i^\mu \mu - m_i^\nu \nu$ is the part perpendicular to $\mu,\nu$.
-With the choice of $\mathbf{u}_{n}$ given by these variables, for any fixed $\lambda>0$, the localizability criterion of Definition~\ref{defn:localizable} can be verified to hold as long as $\delta_{n}=O(1/n)$.
-In particular, we can apply Theorem~\ref{thm:main} to obtain limits in both the ballistic and diffusive phases.
-For the precise equations, see Proposition~\ref{prop:xor-ballistic-ode}.
+Furthermore, this lemma shows that, if $\mathbf{u}_{n}$ given by these variables, then for any fixed $\lambda>0$, the localizability criterion of Definition~\ref{defn:localizable} holds as long as $\delta_{n}=O(1/n)$.
+We can then apply Theorem~\ref{thm:main} to obtain limits in both the ballistic and diffusive phases.
+To this end, we need to define the following auxiliary functions analogous to \eqref{eq:bgmm-A-B} above.
+For a point $(v,W) \in \mathbb R^{K+KN}$, define the quantity